 \subsection{Results}

-Table 1 shows the results of all method on three test set.
-Our Gumbel-Attention MMT model is better than most existing models, except for Trg-mul~\cite{DBLP:conf/wmt/CaglayanABGBBMH17} in meteor.
+Table 1 shows the results of all methods on three test sets.
+Our Gumbel-Attention MMT model is better than most existing models, except for Trg-mul~\citep{DBLP:conf/wmt/CaglayanABGBBMH17} in meteor.
 One possible reason is that the result of Trg-mul comes from the system on the latest technology WMT2017 test set, which has been selected based on METEOR.
 An obvious finding is that our model surpasses the text-only Transformer by above 1.5 bleu points.
-In fact, Gumbel-Attention based method has only a minor modifications on the vanilla Transformer, which proves the effectiveness of our model.
+In fact, the Gumbel-Attention-based method has only a minor modification on the vanilla Transformer, which proves the effectiveness of our model.
 Moreover, we draw two important conclusions:

-First, compared with Multi-modal Transformer~\cite{DBLP:conf/acl/YaoW20}, the main improvement of our method is the Gumbel-Sigmoid operation in the score matrix and the addition of the loss function.
-The results of Test2016 show that this method of information selection based on Gumbel-Sigmoid is indeed effective.
+First, compared with the Multi-modal Transformer, the main improvement of our method is the Gumbel-Sigmoid operation in the score matrix and the multi-modal similarity loss.
+The results of Test2016 show that this method of information selected based on Gumbel-Sigmoid is indeed effective.

-Second, our method is simpler while achieving better results compared with the transformer-based two-stage model Deliberation networks~\cite{DBLP:conf/acl/IveMS19}.
-This shows that our method is not only effective, but the model structure is also as simple as possible compared to other methods, which is conducive to reproducibility and easy to apply to other tasks.
+Second, our method is more straightforward while achieving better results than the transformer-based two-stage model Deliberation networks~\citep{DBLP:conf/acl/IveMS19}.
+This result shows that our method is effective.
+However, the model structure is also as simple as possible compared to other methods, conducive to reproducibility, and easy to apply to other tasks.

-Overall, our model maintains the best or near best performance on the three test sets.
+Overall, our model maintains the best or near-best performance on the three test sets.
 Therefore, we reconfirmed the effectiveness and universality of Gumbel-Attention.